-Ted was The Basin Progress Association President from 1945 to 1949.
+Ted was The Basin Progress Association President from 1945 to 1949, and one of original trustees.
 He stood for Ferntree Gully Council against Brigadier Inglis of the Salvation Army, but as Ted explained the "Devil drink" (he was then the Bayswater wine saloon proprietor) had little chance against the Salvation Army.